rollup/plugins/.charlie/playbooks/upgrade-plugin-to-esm-only.md

        ```json
        "files": ["dist", "README.md", "LICENSE"]
        ```
-       Note: `package.json` `files` does not support negation patterns.
-To exclude maps from the published package, add an `.npmignore` entry:

-     ```
-     dist/**/*.map
-     ```

-     If you must disable map emission, either update the shared `.config/tsconfig.plugin.json` (affects all packages) or create a package-local `tsconfig.build.json` that extends it with `"sourceMap": false` and `"declarationMap": false`, then change the build script to `tsc --project tsconfig.build.json`.
+       Notes:

-     If an existing `package.json` contains `"files": [ ..., "!dist/**/*.map", ... ]`, remove the negated entry—negation is not supported and will be ignored.
+       - `package.json` `files` does not support negation patterns.
+If an existing `package.json` contains "files": [ ..., "!dist/**/*.map", ... ], remove the negated entry—negation is not supported and will be ignored.
+       - Always publish source maps.
+Do not exclude `dist/**/*.map` via `.npmignore`, and do not disable `sourceMap`/`declarationMap` for published packages.
+If a package currently excludes maps (via `.npmignore` or tsconfig), remove those exclusions so maps are included.

 3. Build scripts: TypeScript emit to dist